 Woven Wrap Size Guide

-Woven wraps come in seven sizes, each size is a specific length and can be used for different carries (see below).
+Woven wraps come in seven sizes, each size is a specific length which can be used for different carries.

 Size 2 – 2.7m